veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-3.md

 Once pods are up, we have to test pod networking that they can connect each other

 For that, we will deploy nginx deployment with 2 replicas and busybox pod.
-Then we will try to curl nginx home page from busybox via nginx service
+Then we will try to curl nginx home page from busybox via nginx's POD IP

 Create nginx deployment with 2 replicas
 {% highlight shell %}